Read to Succeed

 READING AT GRADE LEVEL

-Read to Succeed focuses on helping children read at grade level by the end of third grade.
-Through a partnership with USD 259 – Wichita Public Schools, volunteer reading coaches are matched with at-risk students at local elementary schools.
-Coaches meet weekly with a student for 30 minutes to listen to them read and provide intervention tactics to help them improve their reading skills.
+Read to Succeed focuses on helping children meet critical third-grade reading benchmarks by supporting early interventions in second grade.
+Through a partnership with USD 259 – Wichita Public Schools, volunteer reading coaches are matched with at-risk second-grade students at local elementary schools.
+Coaches meet weekly with a student for 20 minutes to listen to them read and provide intervention tactics to help them improve their reading skills.
 This simple act helps them stay on track in school and life.

 BECOME A COACH